dillidon/alerts-and-pickers/README.md

 ## Set Content ViewController

-When setting your own custom `UIViewController` into `UIAlertController` keep in mind to set `prefferedContentSize.height` of the controller otherwise it will no effect.
-You can not set `prefferedContentSize.width`.
+When setting your own custom `UIViewController` into `UIAlertController` keep in mind to set `preferredContentSize.height` of the controller otherwise it will no effect.
+You can not set `preferredContentSize.width`.

 ```swift
 let alert = UIAlertController(style: .alert, title: "Title")